 Kurt Cobain’s Fender Telecaster “<3 Courtney"

-It is, therefore, possible that Rick is the actual owner of the guitar, and that he kept it in the studio.
-Producers saw it and simply decided to fit it into the story of one of the episodes.
+It is, therefore, possible to come up with a theory that Rick is the actual owner of the guitar and that he kept it in the studio.
+TV producers saw it and simply decided to fit it into the story of one of the episodes.

 However, as pointed out by Rych in the comments below, the original guitar had no blue finish on the back, while the guitar used in the Californication episode did.
 It is then more likely that this was just a prop.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)